 More than 3000 Australians take their own life each year.

-Twenty-one elite athletes from a range of National Sporting Organisations and the National Institute Network have been selected as Lifeline Community Custodians.
-They will help draw the spotlight on this important issue, reduce the stigma around mental illness and encourage people to reach out and get help when they need it.
+22 elite athletes and para-athletes from a range of National Sporting Organisations and the National Institute Network have been selected as Lifeline Community Custodians.

 Many of the Lifeline Community Custodians have lived experience with mental illness and they are all passionate about giving back to the community and helping Lifeline reduce the rate of suicide in Australia.